 Graphic designer based near Oxford, UK, specializing in typography and book design

-In this guest post, Peter has agreed to share with calligraphy-skills.com some of his thoughts and experience during a long career of using calligraphy professionally as a typographer and book designer.
+In this guest post, Peter shares some of the thoughts, experience and surprising opportunities gained during a long career of using calligraphy professionally as a typographer and book designer.
 Enjoy!

 I get asked to undertake all manner of strange projects.